fuyuanli/vinas-ldap-intergration/guides/openldap-guide.md

 ## Indices

-Make sure default ldap database has correct olcDbIndex, below example are for user/group only not meant for address and etc
+Make sure default ldap database has correct `olcDbIndex`, below example are for user/group only not meant for address and etc

 ```shell
 cat '/etc/ldap/slapd.d/cn=config/olcDatabase={1}mdb.ldif'